Qiskit/qiskit/docs/how_to/use_optimizationlevel.rst

 You can visualize the results of your previous examples by generating a plot that show the depth, number of gates, and number of CX gates of your quantum circuits.

 .. note::
-    When you set the ``optimization_level`` to 3, it is important to consider that the number of two-qubit gates decreases, while the number of one-qubit gates increases.
+    When you set the ``optimization_level`` to 3, even if the number of one-qubit gate increases the number of two-qubit gate decreases.
     You can observe that the number of two-qubit gates (:class:`.CXGate` gates) is significantly reduced compared to other optimization levels.

 .. testcode::